jpcampos/camp-demo/README.md

 Intellij
 ```

+## Application running on cloud

+The application is build and deployed on a CI pipeline using github actions , running on a docker compose unit of springboot+postgres .
+The application REST API docs that detail the REST endpoints can be accessed here : [Cloud Reservation System](http://66.42.67.233:8090/swagger-ui.html)
+For more details on the CI pipeline see [below](README.md#continuous-integration-build).

 ### (Optional) Installing project on IntelliJ from the provided zip file

 * Unzip the provided camp-demo.zip file into a clean folder.